-1. Make the Shortbread Crust: Preheat the oven to 350°.
-In a food processor, combine the butter with the flour, sugar, ground espresso and salt; pulse until coarse crumbs form.
+- Make the shortbread crust: Preheat the oven to 350°F. In a food processor, combine the butter with the flour, sugar, ground espresso and salt; pulse until coarse crumbs form.
 Press the crumbs into a 9-by-13-inch metal baking pan to form a crust; prick all over with a fork.
 Freeze for 5 minutes, until firm.
 Bake in the lower third of the oven for 30 minutes, until the crust is lightly browned and cooked through.

-2. Meanwhile, Prepare the Brownie Topping: In a medium bowl, whisk the flour with the cocoa, salt and baking powder.
+- Meanwhile, Prepare the brownie layer: In a medium bowl, whisk the flour with the cocoa, salt and baking powder.
 In a large saucepan, melt the butter with the chocolate over low heat.

 - The bars can be stored in an airtight container at room temperature for up to 5 days.